Martin-Reparaz/AGX_Isaac_Prepare/README.md

 **As CUDNN requires of an authentication to download, make sure that the .deb file is in the `/home/<user>` directory before executing the script!**

 **You can download CUDNN for your CUDA install by clicking [HERE](https://developer.nvidia.com/rdp/cudnn-download)**

+## VNC Rep:
+Also mention that, this script makes use of [dispChange](https://github.com/Martin-Reparaz/dispChange.git) repository to solve VNC connection errors that occurr in some vino versions.